Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 Treating Adderall Withdrawal

-If you or your loved one are seeking treatment options for an Adderall addiction, please consider calling 800-934-1582(Who Answers?) for guidance on the best options for you and your situation.
+If you or your loved one is seeking treatment options for an Adderall addiction, please consider calling 800-934-1582(Sponsored) for guidance on the best options for you and your situation.
 Resources are available to you, and we encourage you to seek the recovery you deserve.

 Resources